VitorBigelli/readable/README.md

 Your browser will open the `localhost:3000` address and the application will be ready to be used.

-# Using the "My Reads" app
+# Using the "React Readable" app

 - The main page lists all the existing posts;
 - User can navigate to differente posts lists using the "filter" select menu;